 The second treadmill workout is a hill interval routine.

-Here is the hill treadmill workout to try out:
+Here’s a hill treadmill workout to try out:

-First step: Warm-up
+First step: Warm-up.

 Third step: Recover by jogging slowly for one full minute with no incline.

-Sixth step: Cool-down
+Sixth step: Cooldown.

 Embrace Free Weights